wwoast/constantina/docs/ADMIN.md

 ### uwsgi+nginx on a private server
-The best performing way to install Constantina is with a dedicated application server such as `gunicorn` or `uwsgi`, with a more general web server like `nginx` sitting in front and serving static assets.
+The best performing way to install Constantina is with a dedicated application server such as `gunicorn` or `uwsgi`, with a more general web server like `nginx` sitting in front and serving static assets out of its root directory.

 `/etc/nginx/sites-available/constantina.conf`:
 ```